 (a) is a registrable vessel for the purposes of Part VA; and

-(b) is propelled by motored power that exceeds 4.5 kilowatts.
+(b) is propelled by motored power that exceeds 4.5 kW.

 (2) For the purposes of regulations 47 to 47I a person meets the recreational skipper’s competency requirements if he or she has knowledge of, and is able to demonstrate, the minimum competencies set out in the Guidelines for Recreational Boat Operator Competencies published by the National Marine Safety Committee in 2000.